rokobuljan/jsort/readme.md

 | .is-jsort-grabbed | Item that is currently grabbed (not to be confused with the ghost element) |
 | .is-jsort-target | Item that is targeted (hovered) while dragging the grabbed item over it.
 It can also be the parent Element `.jsort` |

-See the Example page for styling examples and inspiration.
+See the Example page for inspiration.

 ___